Predictive Models for Acute Oral Systemic Toxicity

 The ICCVAM Acute Toxicity Workgroup organized a global project to develop in silico models of acute oral systemic toxicity that predict five specific endpoints needed by regulatory agencies (described below under “Objectives”).
 NICEATM invited scientists to develop in silico models that predict any or all of these endpoints.

-NICEATM and the EPA National Center for Computational Toxicology (NCCT) collected a large body of rat oral acute toxicity data.
+NICEATM and the EPA National Center for Computational Toxicology (NCCT; now part of the EPA Center for Computational Toxicology & Exposure) collected a large body of rat oral acute toxicity data.
 Subsets of these data were used by project participants to build and test their models, and by NICEATM and the project organizing committee to evaluate the models.

 Models developed for the project that met criteria defined by the project organizing committee were used to generate consensus predictions for the acute oral toxicity endpoints of interest to regulatory agencies.
 Details of how the consensus predictions were generated will be described in a journal article (Mansouri et al. in preparation) to be submitted for publication in 2020.

 The consensus models are available in the Collaborative Acute Toxicity Modeling Suite (CATMoS), a free resource for screening organic chemicals for acute oral toxicity.
 CATMoS is implemented in v2.0 of the Open Structure-Activity/Property Relationship App (OPERA), a free and open-source QSAR tool (Mansouri et al. 2018).
 OPERA v2.0 can be downloaded from the NIEHS Github repository.
-The consensus predictions will also be available via NICEATM's Integrated Chemical Environment and EPA's CompTox Dashboard.
+The consensus predictions are also available via NICEATM's Integrated Chemical Environment and will be available via EPA's CompTox Dashboard.

 Project participants publishing descriptions of their models should cite, as appropriate: